smartlook/ios-consent-sdk/README.md

 ### SmartlookConsentSDK.show()
 Two variants much like `check()`, it **always** opens the Control Panel for the user to review their current privacy settings.

+### Content Touched Notification
+Whenever user closes the panel opened by a call to `check()` or `show()`, `SmartlookConsentSDK.consentsTouchedNotification` notification is broadcased (regardless whether the consents were changed or not).
+This provides an alternative way to the `callback` block to let the app know there might be a change in consents.

+In ObjC, the notification identifier is `SLCConsentsTouchedNotification`.

 ## Localisation
 The texts shown in the control panel are configured using the standard `Localizable.strings` mechanism. `Localizable.strings`  are also used to provide an optional URL of a detailed policy information (thus the link is localised as well).